The Shareholders of

 During the Financial Year the Company has not accepted any deposits within the meaningof Section 73 and 76 of the Act read with Companies (Acceptance of Deposits) Rules 2014.

 The details of loans guarantee or investment under Section 186 of the Companies Act2013 are given under Notes to Accounts of financial statements.

 CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All related party transactions entered by the Company during the Period were in theordinary course of business and on arms length basis.
+All related party transactions entered by the Company during the financial year were inthe ordinary course of business and on arm's length basis.
 Details of material relatedparty transactions are given in the prescribed Form AOC - 2 which is appended to thisreport as Annexure II.